…Start living life at 1.2

 I think it is absolutely vital that you have a workplace.
 Somewhere outside of your common living areas, if you are working at home.
 It has to be somewhere that you can walk away from each day.
 That way you don’t have your laptop or phone in front of your face all the time.
 Having a workplace makes it so that when you are in that spot you can put your work hat on, and when you are not there, you can live your life and be present for the people in it.

 7. Don’t say “yes” out of guilt or fear.

 This was something I struggled with a lot when I was early on in my career.
-I worried that I would miss out on a life-altering opportunity or that someone wouldn’t like me if I said no. So I said yes all the time!
+I worried that I would miss out on a life-altering opportunity.
+That someone wouldn’t like me if I said no. So I said yes all the time!
 Which left me feeling resentful and burnt out.
-Before you say yes to collaborations, networking groups, even facebook groups make sure that they are a good fit for you.
-Something that you can contribute to in a meaningful way and be an active part of, but also something that will be beneficial to you and worth your time!
+Before you say yes to collaborations, networking groups, even Facebook groups make sure that they are a good fit for you.
+Something that you can contribute to in a meaningful way and be an active part of.
+Something that will be beneficial to you and worth your time!
 It’s okay to say no, I promise, I do it all the time.
 This year, I have not done one styled shoot, even though I have had many people ask me, and I still have booked all the clients I want to book.

 8. If you don’t love it and aren’t having fun, its time to re-evaluate.

 You should love your business, you really should.
 So if part of why you are focusing so much on everyone else and the outside distractions is because you aren’t happy with your business, then it’s time to do something about it!

 9. Find some industry friends who you can support and who will return the favor